 About Your PCC

-Jonathan Evison was elected as Police and Crime
+Jonathan Evison was re-elected as Police and Crime

 Commissioner for the Humberside Police force area on

-Jonathan Evison is the Police and Crime Commissioner (PCC) for the Humberside Police force area, a role he was elected to in 2021.
-He serves a three-year term of office, the next election is in 2024.
+Jonathan Evison is the Police and Crime Commissioner (PCC) for the Humberside Police force area, a role he was re-elected to in 2024.
+He serves a four-year term of office, the next election is in 2028.

 Jonathan served as a ward councillor on North Lincolnshire Council for eleven years, he was Chair of the Humberside Police and Crime Panel for six years and had other roles within the Council including Ambassador for Steel and Heavy Industry, Vice Chair of Planning, scrutiny chairs and Mayor for two years.
 In addition Jonathan served his community as a Barton Town Councillor for eighteen years.